thanos-io/thanos/docs/operating/reverse-proxy.md

 # Running Thanos behind a reverse proxy

-There are many reasons to use a [reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/) in front of Thanos.
-For example, SSL termination (serve Thanos over HTTPS) and basic authentication.
+There are many reasons to use a [reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/) in front of Thanos, for example, TLS termination (serve Thanos over HTTPS) and basic authentication.
 This small guide will tell you how to do that.

 ## External Prefix and Route Prefix